-Last week I talked about my favourite bargain beauty find but today we're switching gears and taking a peek at the products I'm willing to fork over the big bucks for.
+Last week I talked about my favourite bargain beauty finds but today we're switching gears and taking a peek at the products I'm willing to fork over the big bucks for.
 You'll notice a bit of a trend here; most of the products I'm willing to splurge on go directly on my skin.
-I'm prone to the odd breakout and have somewhat fussy combination skin and do notice a difference when using cheap vs. higher quality products like foundation and primer.
+I'm prone to the odd breakout and have somewhat fussy combination skin and do notice a difference when using cheap vs. higher quality products when it comes to skincare.
+I apparently also have a thing for products that come in turquoise packing...which I only realized when I collaged those pictures.
+Keeping my skin in good shape is important to me, it means less time (and money) spent on make-up.
 Nobody likes zits and decreasing their frequency is worth it to me.
 What about you guys, do you have specific products you are willing to splurge on?

 3. Atelier Cologne - Orange Sanguine

 I used to never wear perfume, not even for special occasions.
 I'm that person who constantly complains about people wearing strong perfume, it gives me an instant headache.
 But for whatever reason, this stuff just works for me.
 It is very orangey, so if citrus is not your thing, then it will likely be a hard pass.
 Atelier Cologne does have other scents that you might get hooked on though (I love their grapefruit one too, obviously I have a citrus thing).
 Perfume is never something I would spend money on myself, but it will definitely find it's way back on my Christmas list when I'm running low.